-For example, the Coca Cola’s “Choose Happiness” promotion in 2015 was a powerful example that encouraged consumers to share happy memories and experiences that make them feel happy that summer.
+For example, Coca Cola’s “Choose Happiness” promotion in 2015 was a powerful example that encouraged consumers to share happy memories and experiences that make them feel happy that summer.

-Fear is a good marketing tool to make people loyal to a brand, a product or a service.
+Fear is a good marketing tool to make people loyal to a brand, a product, or a service.
 Fear makes people investigate some areas carefully and showcase warns of dangers that we can lose something if don’t take measures.
 Fear helps us grow and prevent people from bad behaviors like alcohol, drug abuse, and smoking.

 For example, the World Wildlife Fund uses fear in advertising to increase awareness about the harmful effects of global warming.
 The image clearly shows that climate change will change you and your descendants if you don’t take action to keep it.